Football fan Prince George joins William to cheer on Aston Villa

 The royal pair were seen at Villa Park on Saturday watching the team’s Premier League match against Nottingham Forest.

-Prince George enjoyed a nail-biting day out with his father the Prince of Wales to watch Aston Villa’s match against Nottingham Forest.
+Prince George enjoyed a nail-biting day out with his father the Prince of Wales to watch Aston Villa’s win against Nottingham Forest.

 The nine-year-old football mad future king was seen in the stands with William and Villa chief executive Christian Purslow at Villa Park in Birmingham on Saturday.